THE JACKIE HOFFNER HEART & HOPE AWARD ❤️ 🌻

 Jackie Hoffner inspired everyone she met.
 She was a force for strategic good, a person with a huge heart who valued and advocated kindness on behalf of individuals, families, communities, and animals.
 She was a creative force, a writer, a storyteller, and a lover of the arts.
 She also was a founding member of the Alexander Valley Film Society (AVFS).
 When Jackie died in 2017, the AVFS Board gathered and activated to create an award in her memory.
 We set out to have the award celebrate her by embracing those who stimulate hope and optimism for a better future.

-In honor of Jackie’s generosity of spirit and the AVFS mission of bringing diverse films, artists, educational and cultural enrichment programming to our community, we are proud to announce the Jackie Hoffner Heart & Hope Award.
+In honor of Jackie’s generosity of spirit and the AVFS mission of bringing diverse films, artists, educational and cultural enrichment programming to our community, we created the Jackie Hoffner Heart & Hope Award.
 Three years later, the Hoffner Heart & Hope Award is going strong.

 - Heart – A willingness to give of themselves and the ability to inspire others.